There are only 5 possible ad placements on Facebook!

-We’ve discovered that for entertainment and sports teams, 90% of views that came on iPhones converted on desktop.
-That means they saw our video or post on their phones, but then put aside their phone to book on their computer.
+We’ve discovered that for entertainment and sports teams, 90% of views that came on iPhones converted on desktops.
+That means they saw our videos or post on their phones, but then put aside their phone to book on their computer.
 Short of “buy now” buttons on some networks, entering credit card data on your phone is not a fun experience.
 You can get to this “cross-device” reporting in your ads manager.

 The new Facebook Audience Network on 3rd party apps that will run your ads is a low volume but has a similar quality to mobile News Feed.
 So if you’re running mobile app install ads or page posts, you should be just fine.
 There are less than 1,000 publishers in the program, though Facebook now opened it up to everyone to apply.